CalciumNitrate/LocalHackDay/README.md

 # 💫 About Me:
-Incoming Stanford Freshman, with a heavy interest in Programming, Machine Learning, Physics and Mathematics.
+Incoming Freshman at Stanford University, with a heavy interest in Programming, Machine Learning, Physics and Mathematics.

 # 💻 Tech Stack: